 Best New Option : Lemonade

 When we reviewed a sample policy, we noticed swimming pool and trampoline exclusions, which exclude any damages or medical payments for claims related to these features.
 We also saw a canine liability exclusion that specifies the policy does not cover liability or property damage caused by certain dog breeds like pit bulls, huskies, and German shepherds.
-These exclusions are a good reminder to carefully review the fine print to make sure the policy is a good fit for your needs before you sign up.
+These exclusions are a good reminder to carefully review the fine print to make sure the policy fits your needs before you sign up.

 Fast policy issuance